-Our liquidity ratios are calculated based on the individual accounts of SCF, driven by our consideration that liquidity among the different subsidiaries of SCF is not fungible.
+We calculate the liquidity ratios based on the individual accounts of SCF, driven by our consideration that liquidity among the different subsidiaries of SCF is not fungible.

-SCF's liquidity assessment reflects the bank's large reliance on intragroup funding, which rose to €10.3 billion as of the end of December 2018 from €8.5 billion a year earlier.
-This shift in SCF's funding profile responds to the parent's funding plan, which has issued sizable volumes of debt to fulfill its total loss-absorbing capacity (TLAC) requirements.
+SCF's liquidity assessment reflects the bank's high reliance on intragroup funding, which amounted to €7.7 billion as of the end of December 2019 from €10.3 billion a year earlier.
+SCF's funding profile responds to the parent's funding plan, which has issued sizable volumes of debt to fulfill its total loss-absorbing capacity (TLAC) requirements.
 As a result, SCF has reduced the volume of new debt issuance and has replaced part of its wholesale market funds by intragroup funding.

-The market funds-to-tangible banking asset ratio was close to 70% as of the end of December 2018 (based on SCF's audited individual financial statements) driving our caa1 Funding Structure score.
-SCF's liquid banking assets-to-tangible banking assets ratio was 38% as of the end of December 2018, which results in the assigned a2 Liquid Resources score.
+The market funds-to-tangible banking asset ratio was close to 70% as of the end of December 2019 (based on SCF's audited individual financial statements), driving our caa1 Funding Structure score.
+SCF's liquid banking assets-to-tangible banking assets ratio was around 35% as of the end of December 2019, which results in the assigned a2 Liquid Resources score.